Please Read These Instructions Before Your Surgery

 - Present to surgery at the time as instructed from the place of surgery.
 Date______________Time_______

-What are the risks associated with Pelvic Floor Surgery?
+What are the risks associated with stress urinary incontinence surgery?

 - 1. Injury to the bladder, bowel, blood vessels, and nerves.
 2. Bleeding and bruising.
 3. Infection, of bladder, kidneys or areas of attachment.
 4. Problems with emptying your bladder (sometimes requiring catheterization, emptying of bladder with catheter), or urgency to empty bladder.
-5. Injury to bladder and urethra (tube that empties your bladder) by needles during placement of a sling, the sutures, or injury during to dissection of the bladder and urethra.
-6. If a synthetic support material is used, it may be rejected by your body.
-The material may then erode into your bladder, urethra, bowel or vagina causing you to have further surgeries to remove it.
-7. Pain during intercourse, due to scarring of surgical areas and constriction of vaginal opening.
-8. Problems from anesthesia.
+5. Injury to bladder and urethra (tube that empties your bladder) by needles during placement of sling, the sutures, or injury during to dissection of the bladder and urethra.
+6. If a synthetic sling is used, it may be rejected by your body.
+The material may then erode into your bladder, urethra or vagina causing you to have further surgeries to remove it.
+7. Problems from anesthesia.

 What can be expected after treatment?

-The goal of any treatment for pelvic support surgery is to improve quality of life for the patient.
+The goal of any treatment for incontinence is to improve quality of life for the patient.
 In most cases, great improvements and even cure of the symptoms are possible.
+Medical therapy is usually effective, but not if the patient sips fluids all day and does not time their urination.
 Similarly, large shifts in weight gain and activities that promote abdominal and pelvic straining put any repair to the test and cannot be expected to stand the test of time.
 Positive, long-term outcomes can almost be assured with common sense, proper body mechanics and care.
-Surgery for stress pelvic support surgery in the female is in general successful, but choosing the proper procedure is important.
-The type of surgery is dependent on your pelvic support concerns, which will be evaluated in detail and discussed with you prior to your surgery.

 General Concerns and Care after Your Surgery.